 Should you own property?

 It is all up to you if you want to own property.
-As the landlord you are in charge of damages done to the property.
-You need to pay taxes on the property, and it is all about management of the property.
+As the landlord, you are in charge of damages done to the property.
+You need to pay taxes on the property, and it is all about the management of the property.

 There are numerous ways to make some good money from owning properties like through house hacking, renting, or even the brrrr method, which is a simple acronym for buy, repair, refinance, rent, and repeat.